RinkiyaKeDad/500Words-backend/README.md

 ## 500Words

 Write stories or articles in 500 words or less.
-Application has all CRUD features.
-Built using Express.js, Mongoose, Node.js, MongoDB Atlas.
+Users can sign up and not only read the articles posted by other users but also post their own articles to share with everyone .
+Application has all basic CRUD features.
+Built using the MERN stack.

 ### Deployed at

 The backend is deployed at: https://five-hundred-words.herokuapp.com/ (Using Heroku)

 The frontend is deployed at: https://words-d5b2b.web.app/ (Firebase hosting)